ciforios/ciforios.github.io/_posts/2015-05-08-Code-Signing.markdown

 ![image](/img/distribution-certificate.png)

+Once you have created your certificates you have to download these and import them into your keychain by double-clicking on the downloaded *.cert files.

 3) Create App IDs

 An App ID is a unique identifier whose primary use is to specify which apps are authorized to be signed and launched.
 App IDs are usually created in reverse-domain-name notation.
 Enter something like this when creating your App ID: